A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Methods

-The majority of the remaining papers ($n=3,031$) described various visual accessibility prototypes that operated on vision as an input modality (e.g., through optical character recognition or computer vision), but offered only nonvisual feedback to the user.
-Although a perfectly fine approach to accessibility aids for low vision, we deemed these papers as out of scope for the current review.
-In addition, we also had to remove a large number of studies that were purely theoretical or technical in nature, without evaluating their proposed design on end users ($n=862$).
-Furthermore, we removed a number of papers that turned out to be duplicates missed by Zotero ($n=75$), were not available in English ($n=65$), or could not be located online ($n=33$; most often manually entered citations on Google Scholar).
+The remaining $4,807$ articles were reviewed by the research team and assessed for eligibility.
+A total of $4,580$ papers were manually removed.
+The majority of these ($n=3,522$) were deemed outside the scope of the review as they presented a visual accessibility prototype that (even though it may operate on vision as an input modality) offered only nonvisual feedback to the user (see Section~\ref{sec:scope}).
+In addition, we had to exclude a large number of theoretical studies that did not evaluate their proposed design on appropriate end users ($n=952$).
+Furthermore, we removed $73$ papers not available in English and $33$ papers that could not be found online (most of these turned out to be manually entered citations on Google Scholar).

-The remaining $216$ studies (available as a BIB file in the Supplementary Materials) were included in the review.
+The remaining $227$ studies were included in the review.